IRAN MARKET UPDATE

 - North America is producing urea at high capacity but cannot fully replace lost imports, especially during peak demand periods.

-GET AHEAD OF THE DISRUPTIONS
+GET AHEAD OF DISRUPTIONS

 FIXED PRICE